migueelfr/migueelfr/README.md

   <img src="https://readme-typing-svg.herokuapp.com?size=22&duration=3000&color=00FFFF&center=true&vCenter=true&width=500&lines=Developer+in+Training;Java+%7C+JavaScript+%7C+SQL;Full-Stack+and+Data" />
 </p>

 Hello!
 I'm Miguel Frederico, better known by my nickname "Vins".
 I'm 21 years old and currently live in Brazil, the country where I was born and raised.
-I have a degree in Systems Analysis and Development, and I'm new to programming, continuously seeking to improve my software development skills, focusing on full-stack development, programming logic, and data.
+I have a degree in Systems Analysis and Development, and I'm new to programming, continuously seeking to improve my software development skills.
 ---

 ## 📬 Where to find me